CaptainDario/DaBlocksWorld/README.md

 In the classic blocks world planning problem a (random) start configuration should be transformed to a (random) goal configuration.
 In DaBlocksWorld however the goal configuration is not random.
 The blocks allways need to be stacked with increasing numbers.
+The number in the top right corner indicates the height of each stack.
+As seen here:

 ## Screenshots